Email Security

 With the right policies and tools such as Mimecast’s data loss prevention (DLP) services, organizations can boost their protection against data exfiltration without impeding operations or productivity.

-How Data Exfiltration Happens
+How does Data Exfiltration Work?

 Data exfiltration can happen as a result of an attack by outsiders or the efforts of malicious insiders.
-Bad actors can exfiltrate data any number of ways: digital transfer, the theft of physical devices or documents, or an automated process as part of a persistent cyberattack.
+Bad actors can exfiltrate data in a number of ways: digital transfer, the theft of physical devices or documents, or an automated process as part of a persistent cyberattack.
 And, as the ITRC report reveals, these cyberattacks are growing more complex, sophisticated — and successful.

 Some of the more common techniques used for data exfiltration include: